Etyre/Engineered-Efficacy-/Learning Methodology.md

 * Active Learning
 * 1-on-1 instruction
 * Spaced repetition
-* Targetting the domain of proximal competence and right-sizing chunks.
+* Targeting the domain of proximal competence and right-sizing chunks.
+* Chunking and consolidation
+* Goal-relevance

 ### Principles of deliberate practice